pH-7/GetterMails/README.md

 # GetterMails

 GetterMails, Scrapper.
-Get emails easily from some websites.
+Get emails easily from websites and add posts/messages.
 Personal Project.

+It's a good start if you want to learn how to build a Web scraper/bot with PHP/Python.

 ## Disclamer